Anise

 $4.00

-Anise (Pimpinella anisum) — a flavorful, aromatic annual herb in the Apiaceae family, native to the eastern Mediterranean.
-Seeds have a sweet, licorice-like flavor used in baking, cooking, and liqueurs like ouzo, sambuca, and anisette.
-Plants grow 18 inches to 2 feet tall with feathery green leaves and white flower umbels, followed by grayish-brown oval seeds.
-Leaves can also be used fresh in salads or as a garnish.
-Growing tips: Anise needs a long, warm growing season to produce seeds — our Owens Valley summers are ideal.
+Anise needs a long, warm growing season to produce seeds — our Owens Valley summers are ideal.
 Direct sow in spring after frost danger.
+Plants grow 18-24 inches tall with delicate, feathery foliage and white flower umbels.
 Harvest seed heads when they turn gray-brown and dry them fully before storing.
-The leaves are also edible with a milder anise flavor — add young leaves to salads.
-Pairs beautifully with fennel and star anise in spice blends.
+The leaves are also edible and have a milder anise flavor — add young leaves to salads.
+Anise pairs beautifully with fennel and star anise in spice blends.

 More Herbs